kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 and main server load.
 Additionally, the daemon means that the pam and nsswitch integration libraries can be small, helping to reduce the attack surface of the machine.
+Similar, a tasks daemon is also provided that can create home directories on first login, and supports a number of features related to aliases and links to these home directories.

 We recommend you install the client daemon from your system package manager.